hcooper/overhead/README.md

+> [!WARNING]
+> Flightradar24 has changed a lot since this was written.
+It's quite possible, if not probable, this doesn't work anymore.

 # overhead

 `overhead` is a python module which pulls data from flightradar24.com.
 For a given area it returns a list of `Aircraft()` objects.
 These objects have a number of basic properties (e.g. airline, direction of flight, model, etc), which make them easily ingested by downstream services.